Nevada Registered Agent Rules 2026: $60 Agent Change, $75 Penalty, No PO Boxes

 |---|---|---|

-| Annual List Filing Fee (LLC) | $150 | Due on anniversary month — agent address confirmed here |
+| Annual List Filing Fee (LLC) | $150 | Due by last day of anniversary month — agent address confirmed here |

-| Business License Fee | $200 | Due with annual list — separate from agent costs |
+| State Business License Fee | $200 | Due with the annual list — separate from agent costs |

 NRS 86.231: Exact Statutory Requirements